isomerpages/imh-ac/_frequently-asked-questions/For the Autism Community and Caregivers.md

 <p><strong>Q: How can I contribute to the AC network as a caregiver of a person with Autism?</strong>
 <br>You can work in partnership with us by volunteering your time to share
 your knowledge and experiences with professionals at various AC activities.
+See more <a href="https://www.asdcollaborative.sg/partnership/what-is-it/" rel="noopener nofollow" target="_blank">here</a>.
-See more here.
-Do join our network and we will get back to you with activities you may be interested in!</p>
+Do join our network and we will update you when there are activities that may interest you!</p>